08 Jul How To Fix Rhomboid Pain

 If there was only one movement assessment I had to pick when it comes to evaluating interscapular pain, I’m going to look at thoracic rotation mobility.
 Poor thoracic rotation mobility can wreak havoc on the body and can definitely refer pain and discomfort to the rhomboid region.
 Poor thoracic rotation mobility is often coupled with poor scapular mobility/stability, which only contributes to the issue more!
 I have found that simply improving thoracic rotation mobility can improve interscapular discomfort.
 Be sure to watch the full video to learn not just how to assess, but also how to improve thoracic rotation mobility and potentially fix rhomboid pain!

-Exercise To Improve Thoracic Rotation Mobility
+Improve Rhomboid Pain: Exercise Promoting Thoracic Rotation Mobility

 Open Books With Pillow Support